 - Contact Open Trade Gate Sweden if you have specific questions regarding rules and requirements in Sweden and the European Union.

-The best-known quality management standard is ISO 9001:2015.
-It aims to ensure that you can give your customers consistent, good quality products and services.
-If you comply with ISO 9001:2015 you can obtain certification, but this is not a requirement.
+One of the best-known quality management standards is ISO 9001:2015.
+If you comply with ISO 9001:2015, you can obtain certification, but it is not a requirement.